deanbred/BaseDev-Token/README.md

-# BaseDev ERC20 Token on the new base blockchain
+# Custom ERC20 Token on base

 Try running some of the following tasks: